 - The loan will not be offered, in the automatic evaluation process, to new students.
 Parent Plus loan will be offered to parents of new students, if needed. - 2.
 The loan will not be offered, in the automatic evaluation process, to students on academic probation. - 3.
 The loan will not be offered, in the automatic evaluation process, to students that have loan in the previous academic year. - 4.
 The loan will not be offered, in the automatic evaluation process, to students that participated in the program, but who dropped out or left their studies in the previous academic year. - 5.
 All students who wish to take loans at first time, must attend a counseling session as a condition for the loan to be awarded.
-This counseling is available through the Web for distance learning students and continuing participants in the Direct Loan Program.
+This counseling is available through the Web for distance learning students.
 These students will be able to receive loans after being interviewed and counseled on their responsibilities regarding loans.